UC data residency stopped being a checkbox the moment collaboration went global.

 That last category matters more right now.

-Why UC Data Residency is Harder to Manage Now
+Why is UC Data Residency Hard to Manage?

 Then AI gets involved.
 Summaries get rewritten.
 Highlights get extracted.
 Action items gain authority they were never meant to have.